breach-report/breachreport-api/README.md

 We look forward to hearing from you.

-And, we hope that you enjoy using Breach Report API and the integration goes smoothly!
+And, we hope that you enjoy using Breach Report API and your integration goes smoothly!